State Street Investment Management: Fearless Girl

+Up until 2025, thanks to Fearless Girl, State Street were known as a symbol of gender diversity in the workplace, and required at least 30% of company boards to be females or those companies would not be featured in State Street's index.
+Furthermore, State Street used to require companies featured in their index to disclose the gender, racial and ethnic composition of their boards, and to state their goals for diversity, equity and inclusion as part of overall business strategy.
+As of April 2025, these requirements had been dropped by State Street Investment Management without any announcement.
+Reuters explicitly tied this to political pressure to slow the pace of adding board members that are not white men.

 Lawsuits

 In October 2007, several pension funds sued State Street Corp. for the alleged mishandling of several bond funds managed by SSGA.

 In 2008, State Street Bank was sued by Trust Co. for Fixed Income Funds Investment.
 The case was settled in 2010.

 In April 2009, a class action suit was filed against State Street, alleging SSGA chose illiquid, leveraged, and risky securities in their short-term, liquid fund products.

 In October 2017, SSGA agreed to pay over $5 million in back pay and interest to settle allegations the company underpaid women and African-American employees.